wailshalabi/New-Year-Animation-HTML-CSS-and-JavaScript/README.md

 - **Example:** Dec 29, 2025 → shows **2026** | Feb 1, 2026 → shows **2027**
 - The "Happy New Year" message applies throughout January and remains correct year-round
 - Self-correcting: no page reload needed, works indefinitely into the future

+### Security disclaimer
+This project is for educational purposes only.
+Do not use this implementation directly in production.
+Real systems should use secure key management, durable refresh token storage, and proper monitoring.

+### License
+This demo is provided as-is for learning and experimentation.